Generalized convolutions in JAX#

 Like in the one-dimensional case, we use mode='same' to specify how we would like edges to be handled.
 For more information on available options in N-dimensional convolutions, see the jax.scipy.signal.convolve() documentation.

-General Convolutions#
+General convolutions#

 For the more general types of batched convolutions often useful in the context of building deep neural networks, JAX and XLA offer the very general N-dimensional conv_general_dilated function, but it’s not very obvious how to use it.
 We’ll give some examples of the common use-cases.